framedsc/Sitesource/markdown/GameGuides/edithfinch.md

 Graphics API | DirectX 11

 @alert neutral
 This guide is for an Unreal Engine 4 game that can use the [Universal Unreal Unlocker](https://framedsc.com/GeneralGuides/universal_ue4_consoleunlocker.htm).
+Do keep in mind that only the 3.x version of the unlocker works (4.x crashes the game upon injection).
+Moreover, no free-camera functionality is available, only the timestop works.
 @end

 ## Tools